 Driving better outcomes in the solar market

-Despite growing demand for solar energy, there are a range of barriers that can prevent businesses from making a good decision.
+Despite growing demand to buy solar for business, there are a range of barriers that can prevent businesses from making a good decision.
 The commercial solar market has matured rapidly, accompanied by an influx of solar engineering procurement construction (solar EPC) providers entering the market.
 Navigating a plethora of options has tested some buyers’ market knowledge and slowed decision-making, and in some cases, eroded trust.

 The first step is ensuring that the sizing of the system is optimised for the roof space and load.
 Doing this effectively relies on quality data, particularly to maximise the return on investment and avoid over-capitalising.
 This can include identifying the right components for the right price and the Clean Energy Council certifies solar componentry into quality tiers, which can help make it simpler to compare components and warranties.